-- Practicum is a minimum of one day per week for 15 weeks - 100 approved contact hours (remember this is at a minimum) - 40 of these 100 hours must be direct service work - Weekly individual supervision with the site supervisor - A minimum of 10 group meetings with practicum class - A minimum of 10 supervision sessions with the faculty supervisor - A minimum of 4 audio /video tapes of clients
+- Practicum is a minimum of one day per week for 15 weeks - 100 approved contact hours (remember this is at a minimum)

+- 40 of these 100 hours must be direct service work - Weekly individual supervision with the site supervisor - A minimum of 10 group meetings with practicum class - A minimum of 10 supervision sessions with the faculty supervisor - A minimum of 4 audio /video tapes of clients

 Note: Experience in group work is strongly encouraged during practicum.
 Although no specific number of hours is required, students may spend as many as fifteen of their required direct service hours in this activity.
-All students are required to lead at least one group.
+Starting in the fall of 2015, all students are required to lead at least one group.
 This can be done in either practicum or internship.